CSAILVision/semantic-segmentation-pytorch/README.md

 - resnet50_dilated16
 - resnet50_dilated8

+IMPORTANT: One obstacle to a good dilated ResNet model is that batch normalization layers are usutally not well trained with small batch size .
+So in this repo, we trained customized ResNet on Places365 (will be automatically downloaded when needed) as the initialization for scene parsing model.
+You can simply set ```--fix_bn 1``` to freeze BN parameters during training.

 ## Environment
 The code is developed under the following configurations.
 - Hardware: 2-8 Pascal Titan X GPUs (change ```[--num_gpus NUM_GPUS]``` accordingly)